Videos Pile Pressure On US Police Over Racism, Killings - UrduPoint

 Downtown Minneapolis has been largely boarded up and deserted during the trial, with armed National Guard troops patrolling in armored vehicles.

+Officers said some protesters came wielding shields and baseball bats, while glass bottles were thrown.
+About 100 people were arrested, public safety officials said.

+There were also protests over the death of Toledo in Chicago, where several hundred turned out.

-"I fear the police, not Covid-19," said resident Tesfaye Habte, who was born in Ethiopia.
+"I fear the police, not Covid-19," said Minneapolis resident Tesfaye Habte, who was born in Ethiopia.

 "If I am driving and I see them, I worry they will shoot me because of my color.
 It seems to have got worse in recent years in this city.